omrkhld/OmarPal/README.md

 The fields of this table are:

-id: int - The Unique and Primary key of the Items table.
+1. id: int - The Unique and Primary key of the Items table.

-name: varchar(60) - The name of the item.
+2. name: varchar(60) - The name of the item.

-img: varchar(60) - The name of the image to be used for the item in index.php.
+3. img: varchar(60) - The name of the image to be used for the item in index.php.

-short: varchar(60) - The shortened name or abbreviation of the item name.
+4. short: varchar(60) - The shortened name or abbreviation of the item name.

-price: decimal(10,2) - The price of the item, default = 0.00
+5. price: decimal(10,2) - The price of the item, default = 0.00

-This table is filled up beforehand through 000webhost's phpMyAdmin interface.
+This table is filled up beforehand through the phpMyAdmin interface.

 "index.php" makes use of the variables:

-$action - To denote what type action has been processed (added or exists)
+1. $action - To denote what type action has been processed (added or exists)

-$id - ID of item added to cart
+2. $id - ID of item added to cart

-$name - Name of item added to cart
+3. $name - Name of item added to cart

 When the user clicks on an "Add to cart" button, add_to_cart.php will be called, along with additional information, which is the id and the name of the item that the user wants to add.